 Throughout my career I have been concerned with bringing a richer comprehension of socially organised work practices and interaction into the process of engineering technological systems.
-My current work focusses on how new developments in machine learning and AI can be shaped to respect human agency, ensuring accountability of systems and the digital rights of individuals and communities.
+My expertise involves producing user and community requirements and human computer interaction, particularly for collaborative systems.

-I am at the forefront of recent work in Responsible Innovation in the UK and the European Union concentrating on:
+My recent work in Responsible Innovation in the UK and the European Union concentrates on:

 - unpacking the practices and concepts of innovation of digital systems in the context of professional organisations

-- investigating new, and enhancing existing methods for RI practice for digital system developers
+- developing new and enhancing existing methods for RI practice for digital system developers

 2004: Elected Governing Body Fellow of St Cross College